 You can customize your desires by the type of food you want to make, whether you’ll be working alone or with a partner, the difficulty of the recipes and more.
 Think about everything you want in a class, then search the available cooking classes near you for the one that fits you best.

 Bring a Buddy

-Learning to cook may be a personal skill, but that doesn’t mean you have to do it on your own.
+Learning basic kitchen techniques may be a personal skill, but that doesn’t mean you have to do it on your own.
 One way to make cooking classes even more fun is to take it with a friend or family member.
 When you have a buddy there, you can get help in the moment as well as share in the ups and downs of your efforts in the class.
 Even mistakes are more fun when you have a friend there to laugh about it with.

 When your instructor is teaching you how to cook, there may be a lot of information to take in.
 You may be provided with a written recipe, which helps, but if you weren’t or you feel there are important details not included on the paper, don’t be afraid to take notes.
 That will provide you with something to look back on while you recreate the recipe outside of class.